 - 2nd Degree students are those who have completed and been awarded another graduate degree. - 2nd Degree students have an individualized plan of study that does not involve transfer courses.
-Instead, courses previously taken may be waived with approval. - NCCU guidelines require a minimum of 36 hours earned at our institution in order to be granted a master's degree.
+Instead, courses previously taken may be waived with approval. - The Clinical Mental Health Licensure Board has restrictions on acceptable courses from previous earned degrees.
+Confer with your permanent advisor about this issue. - NCCU guidelines require a minimum of 36 hours earned at our institution in order to be granted a master's degree.

-rade Appeal Policy and Grievance Procedures
+Grade Appeal Policy and Grievance Procedures